-Social Security payments still go out during a shutdown, but if you lose your Social Security card, you'll be out of luck and will have to wait for a replacement.
+Though Social Security payments do continue going out during a shutdown, you'll be out of luck if you lose your Social Security card.
+You may have a long wait for a replacement.

-Medicare and Medicaid benefits will still be paid out, too.
+Medicare and Medicaid benefits are still being paid.

-The money for the post office doesn't get tied up in these shutdown brawls, so your bills and Bed Bath & Beyond coupons will keep coming.
+The money for the post office doesn't get tied up in these shutdown brawls, so your non-electronic bills and all of those Bed Bath & Beyond coupons will keep coming.